etiennebr/vertical-lidar-paper/README.md

-# verticallidarpaper
+# Species, crown closure, and age as determinants of the vertical distribution of airborne LiDAR returns

-This repos contains the code and data for the manuscript on vertical distributions of lidar returns
+This repos contains the code and data for the manuscript on vertical distribution of lidar returns

 ## Summary